 Scheduling and Cancellation Policy

 Payments for sessions are to be pre-paid.
-Payments can be made via eftpos (over the phone) or via direct deposit.
+Payments can be made via bank transfer.
 Ongoing sessions can be paid for in session for the next booking.

 Rescheduling a pre-paid session must occur within 7 days of the original booking.